sl-lang/sll/README.md

-# The SL Language Compiler & Runtime
+# The SL Programing Language